uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/tasks/monitoring/general-structure.rst

 The software consists of two different task types:

 **Processing tasks** process input from the model output and the runtime environment.
-With this, they create diagnostics and save them in a file.
+With this, they create diagnostics and save them in a file, the diagnostic on disk.
+The tool so far supports four types of diagnostics:

+* scalar: zero-dimensional in time & space.
+* time series: zero-dimensional in space, one-dimensional in time.
+* map: two-dimensional in space, zero-dimensional in time.
+* temporal map: two-dimensional in space, zero-dimensional in time.

+Processing tasks and the resulting diagnostics on disk should be named according to the naming scheme described here: :ref:`naming-scheme`.

 **Presentation tasks** read these saved diagnostics and visualize them.
 Then, they present all diagnostics at a presentation outlet.

-Diagnostic Types!
-Reference to Naming Scheme!